 Job opportunities may be available through Knowledge Transfer Partnerships (KTP).
 A KTP is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows PhD graduates to apply their research to a commercial environment.

 Vacancies are also advertised via LinkedIn or on specific company or university websites.

-If you're studying for a PhD while being employed in a research post, you will be supported by a supervisor.
-You're likely to get additional training, which could be offered by the institution or by Vitae, which covers skills to succeed in your PhD and other transferable skills.
+If you're studying for a PhD while working in a research post, you will be supported by a supervisor.
+You're likely to get additional training, which could be offered by the institution or by Vitae, which covers skills to succeed in your PhD as well as other transferable skills.
 It also provides resources and advice about career development.

 In industry, most employers will offer you training and support to make sure that you stay up to date with research techniques and new technologies in the field.